postsharp/postsharp.github.io/_posts/2020-08-21-interception.md

 ---
 layout: post
 comments: true
-title: "Intercepting methods"
+title: "Intercepting methods with PostSharp Community"
 permalink: /post/intercepting-methods.html
 author: "Petr H."
 published: false
 excerpt_separator: <!--more-->
 ---
 **Method interception** is a technique where you annotate a method and then when it's called, an interceptor is executed _instead of_ the method body.
-PostSharp Community allows you to add such interceptors to your code.
+PostSharp Community, the free edition of PostSharp,  allows you to add such interceptors to your code.

 <!--more-->